Have a question?

 The aim is to create content based on the key pillars your company wants to rank for.
 For example, our pillars are SEO, web design, lead generation, and so on.
 And we create content (spokes) that come off of these hubs (like this article for example!)

-Later on in this article, we look at a company called Ahrefs who has mastered this approach!
+Later on in this article, we look at a company called Ahrefs which has mastered this approach!
+You can read how to create your own B2B SEO strategy in our guide here.

 A lot of performance issues are dictated by the design of your website.
 And it’s been well known for many years that speed is everything.